igorseabra4/HeroesPowerPlant/HeroesPowerPlant/readme.md

 Note that the level editor only works on the PC, XBOX and GameCube versions of Heroes and Shadow; it can't display or extract the models from the PS2 versions, but can import new ones for it.

 ### Level Models:
-* You can import DAE, OBJ, or raw BSP.
-The model must use triangular faces and must contain vertex position and texture coordinate data; vertex normals will be ignored and vertex colors are optional for .DAE files.
+* You can import a variety of formats, but the recommended ones are FBX, DAE, OBJ, or raw BSP.
+The model must use triangular faces and must contain vertex position and texture coordinate data; vertex normals will be ignored and vertex colors are optional.
 Your model must contain only one channel of each data type (vertex position, texture coordinate, vertex colors and normals), otherwise the import will fail.
-* You can export one or all of the BSPs as OBJ as well.
+* You can export one or all of the BSPs as Wavefront OBJ or other formats.
 The exported OBJs contain vertices, triangles, texture coordinates and vertex colors; since OBJ traditionally has no support for vertex colors, you can use the script located in the Tools folder to import these files to 3ds Max with vertex colors.
 Otherwise, they will be ignored.
 The material library expects PNG files in the same folder as the models (you can extract these with Magic.TXD).
+Export to other formats is still experimental and might not be 100% functional.
 * You can double click on a BSP to rename it.
 This will automatically set the new material flag and chunk number.
 If it cannot be detected, a default one will be set.
 The BSP name will not be fixed for you, so name it properly.
-* Heroes Power Plant's rendering is not always accurate to ingame.
+* Heroes Power Plant's rendering is not always accurate to the game's.
 Always test your models ingame.

 ### Visibility Editor:
 * The visibility editor allows you to edit the chunk boundaries *_blk.bin file.
 * You can edit each chunk entry's chunk number (you can have multiple entries enabling the same chunk) and bounding box values.
 * Make sure all maximum values are higher than the corresponding minimum.
 * The AutoChunk function will automatically set chunk boundaries based on the extremities of the BSPs with the same number.
 The value you can set here is an offset for the boundaries (will be added to positive values and subtracted from negative ones).
+* The AutoBuild function will automatically generate an entire visibility file based on the extremities of the BSPs for each chunk number.
+All existing visibility data will be replaced by this.
+The AutoChunk Add value is also used here.
 * If you open a ONE archive, it'll try to open the *_blk.bin automatically.
+* If check Disable Filesize Warning (under ONE File), HPP will not warn you anymore when importing a BSP file that's too big.
+Note that, if you do this, you must use the TONER mod for Reloaded Mod Loader so large BSPs will work without crashing the game.

 ### Shadow Collision Editor:
 The Shadow collision editor allows you to import OBJ files for Shadow collision, which will be converted to BSP.